-Using the agreed methodology, the shortfall amount is apportioned between the participating employers based on the pre-1 July 1993 and post-30 June 1993 service liabilities of LASF's defined benefit category, together with the employer's payroll at 30 June 1993 and at the date the shortfall has been calculated.
+Using the agreed methodology, the shortfall amount is apportioned between the participating employers based on the pre-1 July 1993 and post-30 June 1993 service liabilities of the Fund's defined benefit category, together with the employer's payroll at 30 June 1993 and at the date the shortfall has been calculated.

-The pre-1 July 1993 and post-30 June 1993 service liabilities of LASF are based on:
+The pre-1 July 1993 and post-30 June 1993 service liabilities of the Fund are based on:

-- The service periods of all active members split between the active members pre-1 July 1993 and post-30 June 1993 service period, and - The pensioner (including fixed term pension) liabilities which are allocated to the pre-1993 period.
+- The service periods of all active members split between the active members pre-1 July 1993 and post-30 June 1993 service period; and - The pensioner liabilities (including any potential pensioner liabilities arising from deferred members) which are allocated to the pre-1993 period.